xlladdins/xll/docs/Excel4MacrosT-Z.md

 **Related Functions**

-FOR   Starts a FOR-NEXT loop
+FOR&nbsp;&nbsp;&nbsp;Starts a FOR-NEXT loop

-FOR.CELL   Starts a FOR.CELL-NEXT loop
+FOR.CELL&nbsp;&nbsp;&nbsp;Starts a FOR.CELL-NEXT loop

-IF   Specifies an action to take if a logical test is TRUE
+IF&nbsp;&nbsp;&nbsp;Specifies an action to take if a logical test is TRUE

-NEXT   Ends a FOR-NEXT, FOR.CELL-NEXT, or WHILE-NEXT loop
+NEXT&nbsp;&nbsp;&nbsp;Ends a FOR-NEXT, FOR.CELL-NEXT, or WHILE-NEXT loop

 Return to [top](#T)